domenic/blog.domenic.me/source/_posts/2013-06-10-explaining-away-the-webs-magic.markdown

 ---

-Today we revealed [The Extensible Web Manifesto](http://extensiblewebmanifesto.org/), calling for a new approach to web standards that prioritizes new local-level capabilities that allow explanation and extension of higher-end platform features.
+Today we revealed [The Extensible Web Manifesto](http://extensiblewebmanifesto.org/), calling for a new approach to web standards that prioritizes new local-level capabilities in order to explain and extend higher-end platform features.
 I want to take a minute to talk about what this means in practice, and why it's different from how we operate today.

 ## Show Me the Magic!